 A PET/CT scan is a combination of two noninvasive imaging tests: positron emission tomography (PET) and computed tomography (CT).

-At NYU Langone, our expert radiologists review and interpret PET/CT scans to diagnose illnesses, evaluate a patient’s response to treatment, and check for the recurrence of several medical conditions, including cancer.
+At NYU Langone imaging services, our expert radiologists review and interpret PET/CT scans to diagnose illnesses, evaluate a patient’s response to treatment, and check for the recurrence of several medical conditions, including cancer.

 When you have a PET/CT scan, radiolabeled glucose, a form of glucose labeled with radioactive material, is injected intravenously.
 Much like a car uses gas to run, the cells of the body need glucose to work effectively.
 The radiolabeled glucose resembles glucose enough to be taken up by cells, but not enough to be used by them.
 As a result, cells that need more “gas” accumulate more of the radiolabeled glucose.

 The PET/CT scanner detects where there is a concentration of radiolabeled glucose in the body, and thus where disease may be.

 You must fast for six hours before a PET/CT scan, and you are only able to drink plain water.
 Even ingesting a small amount of sugar can make the results of the test inaccurate.

 If you have type 1 or type 2 diabetes, you are given specific instructions from our nurses after you schedule your appointment.

 In order to have a PET/CT scan with contrast, you must have a blood test to check your creatinine levels within six weeks of your scan.